 Little Bee is based on an Anisotropic Magneto-Resistive (AMR) magnetic sensor, which gives it performance comparable to current probes based on fluxgate magnetometers and those with hybrid approaches that couple AC current transformers with DC hall effect sensors.
 But it offers that level of performance at a much lower cost.

 It is important that the open source community have access to high-quality tools.
-It was a desire to make a once prohibitively expensive technology accessible to a wider audience that inspired us to produce Little Bee.
-In line with these goals, the final product will be open source and OSHWA certified.
+A desire to make a once prohibitively expensive technology accessible to a wider audience inspired the creation of the Little Bee.
+All the project files are hosted on GitHub under the Creative Commons Attribution-ShareAlike 4.0 license.